 Oh, but he did, just not in so many words.

-Feeling rather catty, I craned my neck to stare at him the best I could before, with a smirk, I poked at his ego a bit more.
+Feeling rather catty, I craned my neck to stare at him the best I could before, with a grin, I poked at his ego a bit more.

 "Are you actually jealous?"